hackoregon/urbandev-frontend-2016/README.md

     # 1. Install libraries and dependencies (only need to do this once)
     npm install && bower install

-    # 2. Create a BLANK AWS credentials file in the root project directory
+    # 2. Create a BLANK aws.json credentials file in the root project directory (KEEP OUT OF VERSION CONTROL)
     echo '{"key": "","secret": "","bucket": ""}' >> aws.json

     # 3. Run app on local web server for development